Melukavu: Tourism

-The place is a major tourist attraction for nature lovers with beautiful hills, streams and rubber plantations that forms a green blanket to the place.
+The place is a major tourist attraction for nature lovers with beautiful hills, streams and rubber plantations that form a green blanket over the place.
 The famous tourist spot is Ilaveezha Poonchira.

 Illickal Kallu is another major tourist attraction in Kottayam district.
-Even though it is in Moonnilavu panchayath, it is near to Melukavu.
+Even though it is in Moonnilavu panchayat, it is near to Melukavu.

 Film shooting venue

 The plot of the famous Malayalam film Katha Parayumpol (Year-2007,Starring:Mammootty, Sreenivasan) was set in kurisinkal – the backdrop of Melukavu village.

 The movie Parudeesa was shot in Erumapra and the movie Swapnam Kondu Thulabharam was set in the scenic beauty of the Melukavu.

 Geography

 Melukavu is in the eastern part of Kottayam district and borders with Idukki district on its North-East and North.
 It shares its borders with Kudayathoor Panchayat in North-East and Muttom Panchayat in North (both are in Idukki district).

 Bharananganam and Kadanadu Panchayats are in West and Moonnilavu Panchayat is in East.
 The Southern side borders with Thalappalam Panchayat.

 Melukavu is at the fringe of the Western Ghats.
 The place is situated in an ecologically fragile hill terrain which is prone to landslides during monsoon.
 Melukavu was the epicentre of the earthquake that recorded 5 in Richter scale on 12 December 2000 at 06:53 AM local time resulting in some damage to properties in Kottayam and Idukki districts.
 There are many streams and brooks originating from Melukavu hills and flow southwards through Edamaruku to join Meenachil River at Erattupetta.